JetBrains/kotlin-web-site/docs/topics/kotlin-language-features-and-proposals.md

 [//]: # (title: Kotlin language features and proposals)
-[//]: # (description: Learn about Kotlin features lifecycle.
+[//]: # (description: Learn about the lifecycle of Kotlin features.
 The page contains the full list of Kotlin language features and design proposals.)

-JetBrains evolves the Kotlin language according to the [Kotlin language evolution principles](kotlin-evolution-principles.md), driven by the pragmatic design.
+JetBrains evolves the Kotlin language according to the [Kotlin language evolution principles](kotlin-evolution-principles.md), guided by pragmatic design.
 You can find the list of language feature proposals and their statuses.

 ## Kotlin language features lifecycle

-The Kotlin language feature can have one of the following statuses:
+A Kotlin language feature can have one of the following statuses:

 * **Exploration and design**.
 We are considering the introduction of a new feature to the language.
   This involves discussing how it would integrate with existing features, gathering use cases,